-The Fund offers a Periodic Withdrawal Opportunity at the end of every five years.
-The next Periodic Withdrawal Opportunity will be following the end of the second term of five years, in July 2025, when CFM intends to offer unitholders the opportunity to elect to withdraw all of their investment at a specified price.
+The Fund may offer a Periodic Withdrawal Opportunity at the end of every five years.
+The next Periodic Withdrawal Opportunity may be following the end of the second term of five years, in July 2025, when CFM may offer unitholders the opportunity to elect to withdraw all or part of their investment at the prevailing unit price.

 CFM has the ability to offer unitholders the opportunity to withdraw all or part of their investment through a Limited Monthly Withdrawal Facility, subject to the Fund having available liquid assets, and generally limited to 0.5% of the Fund's net asset value per month.
-The Limited Monthly Withdrawal Facility is a secondary, limited mechanism for unitholders to redeem units.
+The Limited Monthly Withdrawal Facility is a secondary, limited mechanism for investors to redeem units when offered.